 Some of the information listed below is advice I received from friends in order to book things in preparation for the festival so I can’t exactly report from personal experience yet as I haven’t been to the festival.
 Once I’ve been to Burning Man later in 2013, I’ll update this blog post with a ‘Part 2′ with verified information and tips for Aussies who plan on going to the festival.

-So I’ve written part 2 of this post.
+And I’ve written part 2 of this post which contains more tips and info on my experience.
 You can read it here: Burning Man: The Journey from Australia to Nevada – Part 2

 Burning Man ticket – $380